okGus/okGus/README.md

 - 👋 Hi, I’m Gus
 - 👀 I’m interested in learning what I don't know
-- 🌱 I’m currently learning a machine learning
+- 🌱 I’m currently learning a machine learning (hobby kekw)
 - 🌱 Learning web dev, interested in back-end dev
 - 🌱 Learned a bit of cybersecurity - Codepath
 - 📫 How to reach me - just linkedin idk, https://www.linkedin.com/in/gus-rosales/